gualtar/gualtar.github.io/_posts/2019-10-04-Wrestlingwin.md

 ![](/images/IMG_20191004_201231.jpg)

-Afterwards, we went to a Chinese restaurant where they had an extensive menu of Chinese pastry.
+Afterwards, we went to a Chinese restaurant where they had an extensive menu of Chinese pastries.
 William really like it and we would come back a few more times.